 Acuité has well defined rating criteria and methodologies, models that form the analytical basis for all the ratings assigned.
-The rating criteria and methodology is reviewed once in a calendar year or earlier if regulations/ circumstances warrant.
+The rating criteria and methodology is reviewed once in 3 years or earlier if regulations / circumstances warrant.
 These criteria help the analyst to ensure that all ratings can be benchmarked against a common reference.